double16/MidlandCode-C1-Java/03 - Spring Boot/Classwork/02 - JPA CRUD.md

     compile 'mysql:mysql-connector-java'
 }
 ```

+Comment out the dependency `'com.h2database:h2'` so Spring Boot doesn't get confused on which database it should use.

+You will need to refresh the Gradle project (using the Gradle tab on the right).
+Then restart the application.

 If all is working, you should see a new `person` table in your database after starting your Spring Boot application.
 Watch the output of Spring Boot for errors.
 Note that sometimes the build says `BUILD SUCCESSFUL`, but that's not true.